Heatblur-Simulations/f-4e-manual/src/systems/radar.md

 precipitation-related clutter, and can allow detection or tracking of a target in such weather when a return is otherwise found to be marginal.

-> 💡 Only clockwise polarization (CIR 1) and Linear polarization is compatible with the
+> 💡 Only clockwise polarization (CIR 1) and Linear polarization are compatible with the
 > Sparrow's receiving antenna, and thus can only be fired
-> in said mode.
+> in said modes.
 A Sparrow launched with the APQ-120 in CIR 2 will not track.

 ### Maneuver Switch